Skons/SOAS/README.md

 * Alarm based on time.
 * Different display modes so there is more or less light emitted by the clock.
 * Contrast based on day or night with smooth dimming
+* Contrast based on brightness in the room (Optional)
 * 4 Home Assistant integrated switches that switch based on the alarm time, alarm does not have to sound.
 These switches can be switched manually on the clock itself.
 * Customizable sleep timer.
 * Customizable snooze timer.